 Paracetamol for children

-The main uses of paracetamol are for relief of pain and for reducing a fever.
 The correct dose of paracetamol for a child depends on their weight.
 Find out about using paracetamol in kids.